ftairs/poeReader/README.md

-# Edgar Allen Poe - Collection 1 #
+# Edgar Allen Poe - Volume 1 - Raven Edition #

 I made this for all the fellow lovers of Poe.
 There will be a larger compilation coming really soon.